 - Cutting a “V” in the toenail will fix an ingrown toenail, reducing the pressure and pain.

-This is an old wives tale with good architectural merit, but unfortunately is untrue.
-Nail cells are not like skin, the do not net together, they only grow in one direction from the nail root and that is towards the tip of your toe.
-In fact the nail that you see is actually dead cells that are being pushed out.
-Cutting the nails like this also makes it catch on socks, hosiery and sheets.
+This is an old wives tale with good architectural merit but unfortunately is untrue.
+Nail cells are not like skin, they do not get together, they only grow in one direction from the nail root and that is towards the tip of your toe.
+The nail that you see is dead cells that are being pushed out.
+Cutting the nails like this also makes it catch on socks, hosiery, and sheets.

 - An ingrown toenail will get better on its own.

-By definition an ingrown toenail has literally GROWN IN to the skin.
-It is like your nasty body has created its own little splinter and stabbed you!
+By definition, an ingrown toenail has GROWN into the skin.
+It is like your nasty body has created its little splinter and stabbed you!
 The break in the skin allows bacteria to get in under the skin and fester which makes things even worse if left too long.
-For those who have had a splinter (or even an infected splinter) you will know what I mean, you can’t leave the thing in there, it must come out so your body can heal itself up.
-It is important to note, if around your nail is tender, maybe because you have been wearing some sexy (uncomfortable) dress shoes for a special event, there is a chance you can catch it early before the skin is broken and everything will settle down when the torture is over.
-If there is infection present (pus, clear fluid, swelling, blood, heat, all of the abovementioned) first step is to remove the splinter, then keep the area super clean so your skin can close over again and resume protecting you.
-Which leads me to my next myth…
+For those who have had a splinter (or even an infected splinter), you will know what I mean, you can’t leave the thing in there, it must come out so your body can heal itself up.
+It is important to note if around your nail is tender, maybe because you have been wearing some sexy (uncomfortable) dress shoes for a special event, there is a chance you can catch it early before the skin is broken and everything will settle down when the torture is over.
+If there is an infection present (pus, clear fluid, swelling, blood, heat, all of the abovementioned) first step is to remove the splinter, then keep the area super clean so your skin can close over again and resume protecting you.
+This leads me to my next myth…

 - Antibiotics will fix my ingrown toenail.